wakeuplabs-io/superchain-accounts/packages/docs/research.md

 Features include token balances, recent transactions, and activity logs for each chain.
 - Users can navigate to specific chains to explore detailed activity or manage tokens.

-3. Summarize of points and achievements.
+3. Summarize of points and achievements. <br />
 ![alt text](./assets/wireframe-profile.png)

 **Description:**